 These sharks engage in spatial separation within their habitats.
 Spatial separation is when the members of a species create their own microhabitat where they spend their time.
 This is because they are unable to inhabit the same area as another shark for any real length of time.

 Since these sharks live in the deep waters of the ocean, scientists still have a lot to learn about the species.
-There currently is no estimate related to the total population of them or whether their numbers are increasing or decreasing.
+There is currently no estimate related to the total population of them or whether their numbers are increasing or decreasing.

-This shark currently has a conservation status of Least Concern, but since so little is known about the species it is unclear how threatened they are.
+This shark currently has a conservation status of Least Concern, but since so little is known about the species, it is unclear how threatened they are.
 These sharks can be caught in fishing nets, which may have a greater impact on the population of the species since they have such a long gestation period.

 Predators and Prey